General questions

 There are no appeals for unsuccessful applications.
 Feedback on your application will be provided with the grant outcome notification letter.
 You may apply again in the next round of the program or to other suitable grant programs which are listed on the Office of Sport website and the NSW Government Grant and Funding Finder.

-Funding availability and co-contribution
+Financial and co-contribution

 Discounts are not permitted as in-kind support or considered a co-contribution.